yaleemmlc/edreturn/README.md

 # Predicting 72-Hour and 9-Day Return to the Emergency Department Using Machine Learning
 #### Woo Suk Hong, Adrian Haimovich, R. Andrew Taylor

 We provide the R scripts for the paper "Predicting 72-Hour and 9-Day Return to the Emergency Department Using Machine Learning", published in July 2019 in JAMIA Open (https://doi.org/10.1093/jamiaopen/ooz019).
-All processing scripts in the */Scripts* subdirectory take as input *.csv* files extracted from the enterprise data warehouse using SQL queries and the original master dataframe used in our prior study of predicting hospital admission at triage.
+All processing scripts in the */Scripts* subdirectory take as input *.csv* files extracted from the enterprise data warehouse using SQL queries and the original master dataframe used in our prior study of predicting hospital admission at triage (https://github.com/yaleemmlc/admissionprediction).
 The analysis scripts in the main directory take as input the output of **master_revisit.R**.

 ##### Pipeline and Analysis Scripts